FredHutch/VISCtemplates/inst/templates/pull_request_template.md

 - [ ] Necessary context for the project/analysis has been documented
 - [ ] Appropriate README.md files have been updated to reflect the latest changes
-- [ ] The latest versions of all necessary source files have been pushed to the repo
+- [ ] The latest versions of all relevant files have been pushed to the repo
     - [ ] Unrelated or unnescessary files aren't included (e.g., LaTeX .toc files)

 ### Code review (use for PRs that include any code, such as in .R or .Rmd files)

 See also [code review guidelines](https://github.com/FredHutch/VISC-Documentation/blob/main/Programming/code-review-guideline.md)

-- [ ]  I have compiled the R Markdown file(s) (or run the relevant R code) with no errors
+- [ ]  I have compiled the R Markdown file(s) (or run the relevant code) with no errors
     - [ ]  Running time has been recorded or estimated: ___________
 - [ ]  Code is logically correct
     - [ ]  Joins are correct